Juicing with a Vitamix and a nut milk bag

 NOTE: I received the La Parfait "Super" 2 Liter glass jar from the Glass is Life campaign.
 Opinions about glass jars and juicing and whatnot are my own.
 Obviously.

-Jenny is a wife, mother, Lagree fitness instructor, and the author of Conscientious Confusion, a blog about living consciously, which includes being conscious of the impact we have on our earth by green living as well as being conscious of of our own bodies through natural health and wellness, fitness and nutrition.
+Jenny is a wife, mother, Lagree fitness instructor, and the author of Living-Consciously.com.
+It's about being conscious of the impact we have on our earth by green living as well as being conscious of of our own bodies through natural health and wellness, fitness and nutrition.